abuiles/ember-101/getting-started.md

 With this book, we'll create an app to keep track of items we lend to our friends.
-It's a very simple app, but it will allow us to learn **Ember.js**.
+It's a very simple app, but it will allow us to learn Ember.
 At the same time, we'll learn how to use ember-cli generators, work with third party libraries, and write **ember-cli add-ons**.